Llantwit Major: Saint Illtud's College

 Germanus of Auxerre and Lupus of Troyes made at least one visit to Britain in AD 429 and founded or refounded a number of ecclesiastic establishments across South Wales.
 It was at this time that Saint Illtud came to the Hodnant valley.
 Although he is said to have been born in Brittany, Illtud had fought as a soldier in Wales before renouncing his former life at the behest of Saint Cadoc.
 What is certain is that Illtud oversaw the growth of a pioneering monastery and associated college called Bangor Illtyd, on the Ogney Brook, close to the current St Illtyd's Church.
 Together these institutions became the first great hub of Celtic Christianity and teaching.

 Under Illtud and his successors, Bangor Illtyd and the monastery grew in reputation both as the origin of many prominent Celtic evangelists and as a major centre of scholarly education.
 As such, it began to attract scholars from across the Celtic and wider world.
-The college itself was said to be the oldest in the world, consisting of seven halls, 400 houses and more than 2000 students at its peak, including seven sons of British princes, and scholars such as St. Patrick, St. Paul Aurelian, the bard Taliesin, Gildas the historian, Samson of Dol, and St. David are believed to have spent some time there.
+The college itself was said to be the oldest in the world, consisting of seven halls, 400 houses and more than 2,000 students at its peak, including seven sons of British princes, and scholars such as St. Patrick, St. Paul Aurelian, the bard Taliesin, Gildas the historian, Samson of Dol, and St. David are believed to have spent some time there.
 Samson was known to have been summoned by Dyfrig to join the monastery in 521 and he was briefly elected abbot before leaving for Cornwall.
 King Hywel ap Rhys (d.
 886) was buried at the monastery.

 Norman and early modern eras

-The college suffered during the invasions of the Saxons and the Danes and was destroyed by the Vikings in 987 and again by the Normans in the late 11th century.
-However, in 1111, it is documented as being restored, but likely in a lesser state than the original.
+The college suffered during the invasions of the Saxons and the Danes, and was destroyed by the Vikings in 987 and again by the Normans in the late 11th century.
+In 1111 it is documented as being restored, but likely in a lesser state than the original.
 It is known to have continued to function as a monastic school until the 16th-century Reformation.
 The ruins of the original school house are located in a garden on the northern end of the churchyard and the monastic halls were located in a place called Hill-head on the north side of the tithe-barn.
 Although nothing of the original monastery remains, the present church was originally built between 950 and 1400 and its earliest existing secular buildings date from the 15th century.
 The church and school became the property of Tewkesbury Abbey around 1130 after becoming part of the Norman kingdom of Glamorgan.

 After the dissolution of the monasteries by Henry VIII during the Reformation, it became independent from Tewkesbury in 1539.
 St Donat's Castle, 1+1/2 mi to the west, was built in the 13th century.